-The National Highway Traffic Safety Administration revealed that SAIC Motor Corp., the largest domestic carmaker in China, is included in a list of Chinese companies that plan to offer their models in the U.S. market.
+The United States National Highway Traffic Safety Administration revealed that SAIC Motor Corp., the largest domestic carmaker in China, is included in a list of Chinese companies that plan to offer their models in the US market.
 NHTSA’s administrator David Strickland went to Shanghai and visited several automakers.

-He made a stop at the car production plant of SAIC where he talked about the safety standards that the U.S. agency imposes.
+Strickland made a stop at the car production plant of SAIC where he talked about the safety standards that the US agency imposes.
 As the growth in China has slowed, carmakers based in China like SAIC, Geely Automobile Holdings Ltd. and Great Wall Motor Co. want to get into exports.

-The Chinese government has ended incentives and the China Association of Automobile Manufacturers takes this to mean that in 2011, deliveries in China will not reach the initial growth forecasts of between 10 and 15%.
+The Chinese government has ended incentives and the China Association of Automobile Manufacturers takes this to mean that in 2011, deliveries in China will not reach the initial growth forecasts of between 10 percent and 15 percent.

 J.D.
 Power said that it is estimated that Chinese domestic brands will be able to match the quality of international brands between 2015 and 2018.
 In an interview, Strickland said that when a vehicle is made available to the market, the agency will give it the same treatment regardless of where the carmaker is based.